Click on the titles below for more information.

 To study at The University of Tennessee, you must apply and be admitted to an official program of study through one of our admissions offices.
 For undergraduates, visit the Office of Undergraduate Admissions.
 For graduate students, visit the Office of Graduate Admissions.
-Once you are admitted to UT, the Center for International Education (CIE) can assist you with immigration matters.
+Once you are admitted to UT, the Center for Global Engagement (CGE) can assist you with immigration matters.

-What is the Center for International Education (CIE)?
+What is the Center for Global Engagement (CGE)?

 Where can I find information on financial aid?

 Financial aid opportunities are limited for international students.
 Scholarships for international students are listed on UT’s One Stop website.
 Many international graduate students apply for graduate assistantships, which provide a waiver of tuition and health insurance fees and a monthly stipend.
 Undergraduate students can obtain hourly wages by working on-campus.

 What is the difference between a student and a scholar?

 Students are enrolled in classes and are typically at UT to obtain a degree.
 Scholars typically only visit UT for a short period of time in order to conduct research in a specialized field.

 Do I need a health check/immunizations before getting a visa or coming to the US?

 The State of Tennessee requires all students attending the University of Tennessee to provide proof of immunization with two doses of Measles, Mumps, and Rubella vaccine.

 Hepatitis: New incoming students must also be vaccinated against Hepatitis B or complete a waiver form acknowledging that, despite receiving detailed information concerning the risk factors of the disease and the effectiveness of the vaccine, they have elected not to be vaccinated.